Harjot-15/Microproject-1-Beta-Ver.1-/README.md

-# Sikh Beperwah Project
+# Microproject#1 (Beta Ver.1)

-This project is a Node.js application built with Express.js, demonstrating the use of APIs and CRUD operations.
+This project is a Node.js application built with Express.js, demonstrating the use of APIs and JSON data.

 ## Getting Started